mdfw/password-field-experiment/README.md

 * Cannot be a 'common password'
 * Cannot have the company name in the password

-## 'Common' passwords and Bloomfilters
+## 'Common' passwords and Bloom filters
 ### Background
 How do you test against a common password?
 Let's also stipulate that you want to prevent a round trip to the server.
 You could send a list of common passwords to the client in clear text, but that just doesn't seem like a good idea, especially since many of the password lists I've seen contain...let's call them "non-worksafe words".